renkun-ken/rlist-tutorial/Getting-started/File-formats.md

 ```

 Note that YAML representation is much cleaner than JSON format. rlist also imports [yaml](https://github.com/viking/r-yaml) package to read/write YAML data.

+In the coming tutorial pages, we will mainly use JSON data to demonstrate the features and examples of rlist package.